 Be Wary Of Glass

 While acrylic humidors are often made with an airtight seal, be mindful that anything that uses a mix of materials may have leakage issues.
-Glass top desktop humidors are notorious for this as the seal between wood and the glass tends not be airtight.
+Glass top desktop humidors are notorious for this as the seal between the wood and the glass tends not to be airtight.